Best Practices for Recording Your Remote Pitch Deck

 When you want to focus on a physical product demo for your pitch video, you also have the option to present directly to the camera with Loom, giving you all of the screen space you need to showcase your product.

-Bo Nam, founder of Ludis Analytics, uses Loom to record quick product demos to pique investors’ interest.
+Bo Nam, founder of Ludis Analytics, uses Loom to record quick product demos to pique investors’ interest and lead to a longer video call or phone call.
 “The goal of the Loom videos in our pitch is to give a quick sense of what our product is like and what makes it special — like a movie trailer for our full pitch and demo.”

 Pro-tip: Pepper your pitch deck with product demo looms to give it a more personal touch.